-Australia is represented at ICRI meetings through the Great Barrier Reef Marine Park Authority (GBRMPA), the Australian Government agency responsible for managing the Great Barrier Reef Marine Park.
+Australia is represented at ICRI meetings by the Great Barrier Reef Marine Park Authority (GBRMPA), the Australian Government agency responsible for managing the Great Barrier Reef Marine Park.

 The information provided below is for Australia as a whole (not just the Great Barrier Reef Marine Park).

 Surface of Coral Reefs: 48960 km2 Australia is one of the 8 founding countries of ICRI.

 Australia is one of the eight founding members of ICRI and a world-leader in the management, conservation and sustainable use of the marine environment.
 Australia’s Great Barrier Reef is the largest coral reef ecosystem in the world, covering an area of 348,000 square kilometres

 MPA(s) with coral reefs: 1400000